Reds vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds are favored for the first time in a while, as they have not been the favorite in their last 10 games.
+- Over the past 10 games, the Reds have been favored just once and lost that contest.

-- In their last 10 games with a total, the Reds and their opponents are 7-3-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Reds and their opponents have combined to hit the over six times.

 Reds Betting Records & Stats

-- The Reds are 6-6 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Reds have won six of the 13 games they were the moneyline favorite this season (46.2%).

-- Cincinnati has gone 6-6 (winning 50% of its games) when playing as moneyline favorites of -115 or shorter.
+- Cincinnati has gone 6-7 (winning 46.2% of its games) when it has played as moneyline favorites of -115 or shorter.

-- The Reds have a 53.5% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Reds a 53.5% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!